-The kidneys produce a hormone with assorted responsibilities.
+The kidneys produce a hormone with assorted duties.
 Three of the functions of these hormones are: Through the kidney renin helps control blood pressure.
-The kidneys also dissimulé erythropoietin, the hormone in charge of stimulating production of red blood cells, so the decrease or absence of this hormone inevitably triggers anemia.
-Inside the renal, which is activated supplement D, which allows the absorption of calcium and phosphorus in the gut, which is necessary for bone mineralization.
+The kidneys also exude erythropoietin, the hormone in charge of stimulating production of red blood cells, so the decrease or absence of this hormone inevitably triggers anemia.
+Inside the renal, which is activated nutritional D, which allows the absorption of calcium and phosphorus in the intestinal tract, which is necessary for bone mineralization.

 There are many things that lead to kidney failure.
 High blood pressure, diabetes, lupus, genetics and kidney stones, to name a few.
 Kidney problems will lead to chronic kidney or renal failure, if left untreated.

 SaltThe amount of sodium (salt) in your diet also matters.
 While it’s true that you need salt, eating too much of it is dangerous for your kidneys.
 And remember, salt not only comes from the salt shaker at the family dinner table, but also exists in copious amounts in processed dinner mixes, potato chips, salted nut snacks, cold cuts, many kinds of cheese, canned and instant or dehydrated soups, canned vegetables and bacon.

 If you allow damage to your kidneys to develop, you will end up needing kidney dialysis at least three times a week.
 In the end, you will probably need a kidney transplant.
 Above all else, drink plenty of water.
 Check when you go to the toilet: is your urine clear to light yellow in colour?
 It should be—if you are drinking enough liquids.

 These include foods such as pork, beef, chicken, organ meat, tomatoes and spinach.
 Avoid excessive intake of salt and processed foods.
 Avoid over consumption of beverages such as coffee and tea as they dehydrate the body.